WISDEM/WOMBAT/docs/source/index.rst

 .. image:: images/high_level_diagram.svg

-As for how a windfarm is simulated, the below image represents the flow of events as they occur within the model.
+The following section describes how a windfarm is simulated and the flow of events as they occur within the model.

 Simulation Architecture